-The ECB is required under the Council Regulation (EU) No. 1024/2013 (the SSM Regulation establishing the single supervisory mechanism (the Single Supervisory Mechanism or SSM)) to carry out a SREP at least on an annual basis.
+The ECB is required under the Council Regulation (EU) No. 1024/2013 (the SSM Regulation establishing the Single Supervisory Mechanism (SSM)) to carry out a Supervisory Review and Evaluation Process (SREP) at least on an annual basis.
 The key purpose of the SREP is to ensure that institutions have adequate arrangements as well as capital and liquidity to ensure sound management and coverage of the risks to which they are or might be exposed, including those revealed by stress testing, as well as risks the institution may pose to the financial system.